NotRllyRn/YarisWrapper/README.md

 # Yaris API wrapper for Node.JS

+If you're looking for a Luau (exploiting) version of this, go [here](https://github.com/NotRllyRn/YarisWrapperLUA).

 ### Information:
 This is a API wrapper for Yaris whitelisting system located [here](https://yaris.rocks/beta/).
 This is intended to help you use their API endpoint system without you hassling around with messy fetch code.
 Source code [here](https://github.com/NotRllyRn/YarisWrapper).